Best Solar Companies of 2026

 With a solar loan, you borrow money to buy the system and make monthly payments until it’s paid off.
 You eventually own the panels.

-With a solar lease or PPA, you don’t own the system.
-A solar company installs and owns the panels, and you pay them a set amount each month.
+With a solar lease or PPA, you never own the system.
+Instead, a solar company installs and owns the panels, and you pay them a set amount each month.
 Leases are usually a flat fee.
 With PPAs, you pay for the power you use.
-Either can be good if you don’t want to take out a loan or pay upfront costs.

 Pro tip